7 May 2025 — Week 3, Term 2

 The following social events have been confirmed for Term 2:

 - Thursday 8 May - Mother's Day Liturgy commencing at 9:30am in the Church followed by morning tea.
-Please note that the Mother's Day Stall will take place on Wednesday 7 May from 2:00pm to 3:00pm in the Parish Meeting Room.
-Students need to bring no more than $10.00.

 As always, if you have any questions or queries, please contact the school or the St Patrick's P&F directly via email at stpatspnf@gmail.com.